menu

 Demographics

-In terms of college education, Bellevue is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.45% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Bellevue is somewhat higher than in the average US city of 21.84%: 26.45% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Asian.
 Important ancestries of people in Bellevue include German, Irish, Italian, Polish, and English.